SHAHRIAR-HOSSAIN-RIMON/SmartBagge/README.md

 ### 🌟 Vision Statement
 > “To make air travel stress-free by ensuring **every bag has a digital identity — traceable, transparent, and always accounted for.**”

+---

+⭐ **Contributors Welcome!**
+If you’re interested in collaborating, optimizing performance, or integrating real-time tracking APIs, feel free to **open a pull request** or reach out via GitHub Discussions.

+---